carafe-fm/carafe-bundle-create/template/README.md

 # Carafe Bundle Development

-You can directly edit the src files, or you can import an an existing bundle.
+You can directly edit the src files, or you can import an an existing Bundle.

 ## Prerequisites